gencat/participa/docs/HOW_TO_UPGRADE.md

       Modified files are:

+      * `config/locales/`
-      * "config/locales/" -> You need to add the new locales added in Decidim, and change the string "Assembly" to the correct translation
+        * Copy the locale files from Decidim (decidim-assemblies), and change the string "Assembly" to the correct one

 #### 2. decidim-home (aka. decidim-core)